Chihiro-001/terraform_tutorial/README.md

    1. environments
       1. stg: used for staging
       2. prod: used for production
-      3. common: used for both staging and prod.
-Typically for Network.

    2. modules
       1. apps: used to store modules for apps
       2. config: used to store modules for configuration such as default tag names, default AWS regions, etc